sirelawrence/Lawrence-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Monetary Economics
+- Time Series Analysis
 - Macroeconomics
+- Labor Economics
+- Environmental Economics
 - DSGE Models
-- Labor economics
-- Environmental economics
-- Monetary economics

 # Education to show in About widget
 education: